 A great example of doing this well is Fleur Du Luxe – a florist!
 Notice how the black and gold colour tones feature in different ways in each post.
 This consistent element adds to the sense of quality and luxury

 3. Use captions with personality

 They could be witty & casual, simple & understated or anything in between.
-Captions are another reflection of the personality of your business and the people that make it what it is – so be yourself.
+Captions are another reflection of the personality of your coffee shop and the people that make it what it is – so be yourself.

 While there are no hard and fast rules for captions, it is a good idea to ‘@’ mention friends / customers / celebrities (you get a few of them, right?) when they pop in, to get a conversation started.

 Depending on your theme, using Emoji is a great way to draw attention to important words or phrases in your caption.

 Check out this beautiful post from The Press Shop in Bowral, NSW.
 A great image with a caption that shows the level of relationship they have with their customers: